 Depression is a word that is used a lot of the time now and one that when I was a child I had never even heard of.
-But with cases rising of people suffering with depression surely there’s something more that can be done?
-If you’ve been confirmed of suffering with depression follow these tips alongside your medication and start to make a change in how you feel.
+But with cases rising of people suffering from depression surely there’s something more that can be done?
+If you’ve been confirmed of suffering from depression follow these tips alongside your medication and start to make a change in how you feel.

 What Is Depression

-We all have days of feeling down in the dumps and de motivated they are normal reactions to life’s struggles.
+We all have days of feeling down in the dumps and demotivated they are normal reactions to life’s struggles.
 Many people use the word depression too easily and quickly these days however it’s when these days of darkness and sadness spread into weeks or months is when it will be called and probably confirmed by your doctor to be depression.
 It is much more than just sadness, People suffering from depression may describe it as living in a black hole or having a feeling of impending doom.
 Some depressed people may not feel sad they may instead feel lifeless, angry, aggressive and restless.

 Whatever symptoms you have depression is different than normal everyday sadness, it engulfs your life and interferes with your ability to continue day to day jobs.